Sparronator9999/YAMDCC/README.md

     available yet
     - The CLI is missing a *lot* of features, and could do with a rewrite.
 - [ ] Re-work setup experience
-  - Currently the Config Editor handles managing service installation, but this should probably be done in an installer/separate application.
   - All MSI laptops appear to have one of two EC configurations.
 In the future, I plan to first ask which generation of laptop they have (10th-gen Intel or later, or 9th-gen Intel or older), then implement auto-detection of laptop